 Feed your dog well in winter

-Dogs burn more calories in winter because their bodies generate extra heat to counter the colder environment.
+Dogs burn more calories in winter because they generate extra heat to counter the colder environment.
 So feed them a little extra food during the cold months.

-If you have a very energetic dog, he will burn even more calories, so be sure to provide food that is high in calories.
+If you have a very energetic dog, he will burn even more calories, so be sure to provide food high in calories.
 Before you change your pet’s diet, consult your vet.

 Keep your dog well-hydrated

 Extreme cold temperatures can dry out your pup.
-Also, sweaters and booties can heat up your dog.
+Also, sweaters and booties can overheat your dog.